My First Romance

-My First Romance is a 2003 Filipino romance film starring John Lloyd Cruz, Bea Alonzo, John Prats and Heart Evangelista released under Star Cinema.
-The movie did well in the box office with ₱94.6 million gross revenue.
+My First Romance is a 2003 Filipino romance anthology film starring John Lloyd Cruz, Bea Alonzo, John Prats and Heart Evangelista released under Star Cinema.
+The film did well at the box office with ₱94.6 million gross revenue.

-It has two stories, the first is called One Love starring John and Heart, the second is called Two hearts starring John Lloyd and Bea.
+The film's plot comprises two different stories: the first is called One Love, starring Prats and Evangelista, while the second is called Two Hearts, starring Cruz and Alonzo.

-The tagline for the movie is: "Two love stories in one movie that will make you fall in-love like it's the first time!!!"

 Plot

 One Love

-One Love is about two people who fall in love with each other even if they have two different worlds.
-Here, Jackie (Heart Evangelista) is the campus queen, rich, beautiful and is liked by everyone except Che (John Prats), who thinks that Jackie is just a shallow brat.
+One Love is about two people who fall in love with each other even if they live in two different worlds.
+Here, Jackie (Heart Evangelista) is the campus queen; she is rich, beautiful and is liked by everyone except Che (John Prats), who thinks that Jackie is just a shallow brat.
 After being forced to work together for school activities, Jackie made it a personal goal for Che to like her.
 Despite herself, she tries everything to please Che until she almost gives up hope.
 But with the presence of Jackie's Ate Glow, their personal belongings get mixed up.
 Because of this, both will discover the softer side of each other and their growing affections on the side, the two will eventually fall in love amidst the chaotic events that almost threatened their relationship.